GlobedGD/argon-server/docs/client-api.md

 Most, if not all of those limits can be configured, if you are hosting your own Argon instance.
 The limits on authtoken generation are:

-* Up to 5 different accounts in 1 hour from the same IP (only successful attempts count)
+* Up to 10 different accounts in 1 hour from the same IP (only successful attempts count)
+* Up to 20 generated tokens in 1 hour from the same IP
-* Up to 10 authtoken generation attempts in 1 hour from the same IP (only successful attempts count)
+* Up to 30 authtoken generation failures in 1 hour from the same IP
-* Up to 25 authtoken generation failures in 1 hour from the same IP
+* Up to 120 authtoken generation requests in 1 hour from the same IP
+* Spammy requests may get blocked even if no authtokens were ever generated

 Violating these limits may lead to a temporary or permanent block.
 Additionally, spamming messages to the bot on GD may get you blocked as well.